-Breathlessness is common during pregnancy, particularly in the third trimester (weeks 27 to 40).
+Shortness of breath is common during pregnancy, especially in the third trimester (weeks 27 to 40).

-- or you have breathlessness and chest pain, heart palpitations or dizziness
+- you have shortness of breath and chest pain, heart palpitations or dizziness

 Other causes of shortness of breath during pregnancy include: